 The finalisation of results (i.e. grades) is a function of the Law School’s Board of Examiners (note, this is a different body from the Board of Examiners referred to above).
 Once the Faculty of Education, Humanities and Law has carried out the degree completion process for your degree, a statement will appear on your official academic transcript, as evidence of having completed your degree requirements.

 To obtain a copy of your official academic transcript: You will receive a free copy of your official academic transcript at your graduation ceremony.

-If you require a copy of your official academic transcript prior to graduation (e.g. for admission purposes), you can purchase a copy via Flinders Connect.
+If you require a copy of your official academic transcript prior to graduation (e.g. for admission purposes), you can purchase a copy via the methods outlined in this link.

 To ensure that your degree completion details have been finalised by the Faculty Office, please check your unofficial transcript on the Student Information System before you place an order for your official academic transcript.

 The LawSchool’s Examiners Board meets several times a year to finalise results for all the LawSchool’s topics.
 Special efforts are made for the Board to meet in time for students whose only enrolment in Semester 2 is in PLT topics, to be admitted no later than the final Supreme Court Admission Ceremony in early December, thus obviating the need to have admission delayed by several months over the summer.
 However, students must note:

 - it is not possible to hold Examiners Board meetings immediately following the completion of each and every PLT topic;

 - if a student is enrolled in ordinary (ie non-PLT) topics in the same semester as PLT topics, the finalisation of results for all of the student’s topics will only take place at the Examiners Board meetings that are regularly scheduled to occur several weeks following the end of each semester’s Examinations Period; and